avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 The method of requesting signatures for these messages is left unspecified.
 A viable option for supporting this functionality is laid out in [ACP-118](../118-warp-signature-request/README.md) with the `SignatureRequest` message.

+All node IDs contained within the message specifications are represented as variable length arrays such that they can support new node IDs types should the P-Chain add support for them in the future.

 The serialization of each of these messages is as follows.

 #### `SubnetConversionMessage`